Nullptr-Studios/Project-Hotline/Design/GDD.md

 - **Stun State**: If the enemy has been hit by a melee attack, they will enter the stun state for a fixed amount of time.
 During that time, the enemy won't be able to move or attack the player.
 If struck again by a melee weapon, finisher, or fire weapon, the enemy will be killed.
 - **Dead State**: Enemy turns into a corpse; cannot move or shoot; cannot change state.

-### Game Loop

-Throughout the game, the player will be tasked with clearing stages and advancing to a specific room within each scene.
-Upon reaching this room, they must interact with an object or element before returning to the entry door.
-The interaction will involve pressing a button, with the specific context varying according to the storyline's requirements.
-This could involve actions such as stealing an object, burning a document, or other objectives aligned with the narrative.
-During the time they are walking to or from that room, a player might encounter enemies on its path.
-Enemies will behave according the described interactions on the _Enemies_ section, but in most cases this will result in a fight between the enemy an the player.
-As noted in the _Weapon System_ section, there is no reference to a traditional damage system.
-This is because instant death plays a crucial role in the combat mechanics.
-Both the player character and enemies will be killed instantly by a single bullet, while melee attacks will require two hits to achieve a kill.
-If the player character dies, the player will be prompted to restart the scene with the press of a button.

-Upon exiting the building and finishing the level, the score screen will appear, recording the player's high score on the save file.Additional information, such as the number of enemies killed, total enemies eliminated in the scene, highest kill combo, and time taken to complete the scene, will also be displayed in this section.
-After this screen, the player will be presented with some dialog before entering the next stage.
-This loop will be repeated until the completion of the game.

-### Dialog System

-In order to deliver its story, the game will feature a dialog system.
-This dialog system will read conversations from a JSON file and serialize them into Unity.
-The UI will appear in the bottom of the screen, and will show the player the text from the JSON file.
-The players may press any button in order to advance in the conversation.
-During the conversation, the players may be prompted to answer within a predefined set of options.
-This election will change the next line(s) of the dialog but will never have meaningfull changes on the story.
-The player will always experience the same linear story regarding their choices on the dialog system, thus being there only to make the player interact and engage with the story directly.

-On the dialog UI, there will be a sprite of which character is talking.
-The dialog system is able to broadcast Unity Messages, performing actions on the game such as changing its UI or enabling a post-processing effect for the sake of engagement and storytelling.

 ### Weapon System

 There are two main kinds of weapons in the game: fire weapons and melee weapons.